 We descend from an ancient, piercing storytelling legacy.
-From tribal elders, to spiritual scribes and prophets, to griots, novelists and thespians, there has never been a moment in history in which we have not transmitted powerful accounts of our past, our circumstances, our hopes and our wisdom.
+From tribal elders, to spiritual scribes and prophets, to griots, novelists and thespians, there has never been a moment in history in which we have not transmitted powerful accounts of our past, our circumstances, our hopes, victories and wisdom.

-My personal fondness for stories began as a toddler obsessed with the dusty smell of newspapers, the biting smell of ink and the flooding images of printed letters.
-Just the sight of words, drawings and photos excited me and moved my mother to teach how to read.
-By age four, I was reading the Bible from cover to cover and comprehending a good portion of it.
+My personal fondness for stories began as a toddler obsessed with the dusty smell of newspapers, the biting smell of ink and the flooding images of printed letters on the page.
+The sight of words, drawings and photos excited me and moved my mother early to teach how to read.
+By age four, I was reading at a high school level.

-At nine years old, I began preserving my thoughts in a diary.
-I started illustrating, writing poetry, short fiction and stageplays.
-I was reading everything I could get my hands on; and by fifth grade, having been provoked by a would-be bully, I embraced a secret weapon - my way with words.
+At nine years old, I began preserving my thoughts in diaries, illustrating, writing poetry, short fiction and stageplays.
+I was reading everything I could get my hands on; and by fifth grade, I embraced a secret verbal weapon - a way with words.

-For centuries, we've been marginalized in the contemporary recounting and archiving of our stories.
-One-dimensional, and even false narratives, have been told, omitting our beauty, complexity, faith, innovation and power.
-We are indigenous communicators with prehistoric relationships with the arts - writing, illustrating, performing, heralding and debating - and you'll see that familiarity, proprietorship and first-nation audacity in Telharesha Company productions.
+For centuries, we've been marginalized in the recounting and archiving of our stories.
+One-dimensional, and even false narratives, have been disseminated, omitting our complexity, beauty, faith, innovation and power.
+We are indigenous communicators with prehistoric relationships with the arts - communicating, performing, heralding and debating.
+You'll see that familiarity, proprietorship and first-nation audacity in our work.

-These verbal, visual and auditory tapestries were and are inevitable as the time would and has come for a demonstration what we know...and have always known.
+These verbal, visual and auditory tapestries are inevitable, as the time has come for a demonstration of what we know...and have always known.

 Conserving the Peculiar Nativity,